United Kingdom · Packaging

 Baby care without help

 The NaviLens code is printed directly on the pack in a visible area that respects Pampers' design.
-NaviLens and NaviLens GO apps detect it from several metres without aiming, and read out product, size, weight range, unit count and directions.
+NaviLens and NaviLens GO apps detect it from several yards without aiming, and read out product, size, weight range, unit count and directions.

-The rollout is part of P&G's accessibility programme, which had already brought NaviLens to Always Discreet (adult incontinence) and Ariel All-in-1 Pods (laundry pods).
+The rollout is part of P&G's accessibility program, which had already brought NaviLens to Always Discreet (adult incontinence) and Ariel All-in-1 Pods (laundry pods).
 Pampers extends that logic to a particularly sensitive category: everyday baby care.

 “As a blind mum, I want to know I'm picking the right size and the right product for my baby.
 Accessible packaging is not a nice-to-have — it's about dignity in the everyday.”